Zigg/SoftEng1/readme.md

 # Getting Started

+#Note the given installation videos has a few commands that do not work as expected make sure to follow the commands written here instead

 ## Prerequisites
 Before you begin, make sure you have the following installed on your machine:
 ### [Node.js Link](https://nodejs.org/en/download)